Navigating anxiety, identity, or the challenges of growing up?

 For parents:

-You’re worried about your teen but don’t know how to reach them or how much to step in.
+You’re worried, but don’t know how to reach them

 I help teens, young adults, and families navigate the messy, confusing, and meaningful parts of growing up and becoming who they are.